Deal reached averting San Francisco-area bus strike

-SAN FRANCISCO, Aug 7 (Reuters) - Bus drivers threatening to shut down a major San Francisco-area transportation system over pay and healthcare benefits have reached a deal, averting a strike that would have affected nearly 200,000 commuters.
+SAN FRANCISCO (Reuters) - Bus drivers threatening to shut down a major San Francisco-area transportation system over pay and healthcare benefits have reached a deal, averting a strike that would have affected nearly 200,000 commuters.

 Union representatives and management reached agreement on Tuesday night, minutes before 1,800 transit workers planned to walk off the job.
 The agreement came less than a week after California Governor Jerry Brown intervened to halt a massive commuter rail worker walkout in the area.